MIND: Multi-rationale INtegrated Discriminative Reasoning Framework for Multi-modal Large Models: Methods

 To generate diverse rationales, we propose a RAD dataset construction paradigm, which systematically generates diverse positive rationales and semantically inverted negative rationales to model the diversity and discriminative nature of human reasoning.
 Unlike conventional VQA datasets~\cite{chen2024m,lu2022learn,schwenk2022okvqa} that provide a single standard rationale, RAD offers a unified and extensible data foundation.

 From \cref{fig:figs-03}, for each sample $S = \{ I,Q,O,C,A,{R_{gt}}\}$ consisting of an image $I$, question $Q$, options $O$, image caption $C$, answer $A$, and the original rationale ${R_{gt}}$, we design a structured prompt template to guide existing large models to automatically and efficiently generate diverse rationales.
 To mitigate the high computational and time costs of generating rationales one by one, RAD adopts a batch-wise generation mechanism in its prompt design, allowing multiple rationales to be generated in a single interaction, which significantly improves data construction efficiency.
 In addition, to ensure that the generated rationales meet semantic requirements, we incorporate task-related information, such as the question, options, and answer, into the input to help large models better understand the reasoning context and semantic constraints, thereby avoiding the generation of rationales that do not meet the requirements.
 Specifically, we design two types of prompts: \textit{\textbf{Positive Prompts}} and \textit{\textbf{Negative Prompts}}.
-The detailed designs are as follows:
+Details are provided in the Appendix~\ref{sec:Positive and Negative Prompts}.